grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 ### A Surrey Circuit

-COVID-19 lockdown has eased slighty; we've booked a car for two days and on the Tuesday, we venture out into Surrey to see what we can find.
+COVID-19 lockdown has eased slightly.
+We've booked a car for two days and on the second day (a.k.a Tuesday), we venture out into Surrey to see what we can find.

 Pronoun guidance: AB2 penned this entry, covering the events of June 30th, 2020.